 The LCCI said east London has only two fixed river crossings compared to 22 west of Tower Bridge.

-The design takes account of planes taking off from nearby City Airport and the need for ships to sail underneath.'Gap in infrastructure'
+The design takes account of planes taking off from nearby City Airport and the need for ships to sail underneath.

 The crossing, named Bridge East London, would include a segregated cycle lane and was designed by architects HOK and design consultants Arup.

 The LCCI said almost half London's population lives east of Tower Bridge but no new road capacity has been developed to the east of it since the opening of the southbound Blackwall tunnel in 1967.

 It said the £600m price tag, compared to £150m for a new ferry, was justified because a bridge would attract more private sector funding and could also bring in money through tolling.

 However, Darren Johnson, Green Party member on the London Assembly, said the proposed bridge would not help the local economy but create more congestion and pollution.